Euro 2024 latest: Eyes of Europe on 'early final' Germany-Spain

 “I am not at all nostalgic and I don’t feel like this will be my last-ever match", he said.

-Speaking about the opponent, his teammate Joshua Kimmich said “I don’t know if Spain are all that happy having to face Germany; likewise, there could have been easier opponents for us.
+His teammate Joshua Kimmich said: “I don’t know if Spain are all that happy having to face Germany; likewise, there could have been easier opponents for us.
 If you want to win this tournament, you have to go through Spain.”